 Making your pet feel at home

 As well as food, other essentials such as a bed, water and food bowls, toys, a collar and a leash or harness (for the dog in your life) can quickly add up.
-Plus, depending on the type of fur baby you get, your training needs may vary.
-Depending on your pet, you may need also need to budget for toilet training mats or litter trays, baby gates or animal crates if you’re going to train your pet to live indoors, and animal obedience training.
+Plus, depending on the type of fur baby you get, the training needs may vary.
+For indoor pets, you may need to budget for toilet training mats or litter trays, baby gates or animal crates, and animal obedience training is good for puppies and dogs.

 Make the most of your money, and ensure you shop around for the best deals on your pet consumables like food, toys and even regular flea and worming treatments.
 Convenience can often win over, and you may be willing to pay a little extra in price to save the hassle of going from shop to shop, but with lots of online retailers offering fast delivery and competitive pricing, you don’t have to comprise too much if you’re looking for the best value for money.